haxetink/tink_hxx/README.md

 ## Whitespace

 The treatment of whitespace depends on whether the generated structure even has any notion of whitespace or not.
-All HXX flavours can rely on `tink.hxx.Helpers.trimString` which handles whitespace in a manner that is quite consistent with JSX:
+The default HXX flavor uses the JSX style whitespace explained below.

+To customize this, you can pass a different parsing mode to the parser:

+- `Jsx` (default)
+- `Trim`: will trim leading and trailing whitespace in text nodes
+- `Preserve`: fully preserves white space

+You can also use `tink.hxx.Helpers.trimString` on any string to get JSX style whitespace treatment.

+### JSX style whitespace

+In JSX, whitespace is treated like so

-- white space on a single line makes it to the output
+- whitespace on a single line makes it to the output
-- white space that includes a line break is ignored
+- whitespace that includes a line break is ignored

 Example: